drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/14.png" width=400>
 </p>
 <div align="center">
-For the second-highest value for H3, use the formula above.
+Figure 15: For the second-highest value for H3, use the formula above.
 After that, click on column N2, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
 </div>
 <br>